 Follow all the good features up the left side of the wall

-Climb the right trending seam to a hard top out.
+Climb the right trending seam to a hard, and very rounded, top out.

 Climb the left arête of the wall on good, but crumbly and rough, side pulls and jugs to a very rounded top out.